z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 hides any artefacts caused by partially visible tiles being outside the area BiFrost controls.

-In the makefile you'll see that the BiFrost high resolution library loads at location 57047, so it costs you about 1.5KB over the low resolution version.
+In the makefile you'll see that the BiFrost high resolution library has to be loaded at location 57047, so it costs you about 1.5KB over the low resolution version.

 #### BiFrost*2